ess-dmsc/forward-epics-to-kafka/README.md

 To enable the forwarder to publish PV values periodically even if their values have not been updated use the `pv-update-period <MILLISECONDS>` flag.
 This runs alongside the normal PV monitor so it will push value updates as well as sending values periodically.

-By default this is not enable.
+By default this is not enabled.

 ## Usage